Over 90 percent of all questions we receive are answered here, so odds are yours will be too.

 No, but it does a very good job of blocking most of them.
 Some types of grass, such as nutgrass, shoot up a needle which pierces the fabric and then spreads above it.
 Bermuda grass has very fine blades which can creep through the lattice and form a plant on top; if you pull the plant promptly, it won't spread far.
 Nothing is completely weed proof, short of concrete, but the fabric we use is the best quality available used by all the professional greenhouse growers, and will do a great job with occasional pulling/poisoning of a stubborn plant now and then.

 Our delivery range is mostly central/east Texas (DFW, Austin, San Antonio, Houston, etc) and the nearer half of the nearby states (Oklahoma, Arkansas, Louisiana).
 Going outside that range is not impossible, but it will depend on our schedule and the delivery fees go up sharply.

 If you're more than one state away (say, Missouri or Colorado), then no, we don't.

-If you have your greenhouses installed at the same time, I can offer you both free delivery if you're in our usual delivery zones.
-If you're far away, we'll see what we can do.
+If you have your greenhouses installed at the same time, I can offer you both a discount on delivery.
+Typically you share one delivery fee between the two of you, or else I waive it altogether if you're not too far away.
 Mention that you're doing this, and the name of your friend, in the comment section during checkout.

 Unfortunately no. Our prices are already so far below our competition for the product we offer that we usually have a waiting list of several months.
 In fact, everyone who knows how hard we work tells me that we should raise our prices.
 And from a strictly business standpoint, I probably should; but I don't want to sell greenhouses only to the wealthy.